MartinPankraz/DSAGTechXChange24/2-abap-cloud-with-microsoft/README.md

 You will be expanding your ABAP developer horizon and ultimately be equipped to shape digitization efforts one step at a time.
 But first things first.

+## Pre-requisites

+- [Azure subscription](https://azure.microsoft.com/free/) with quota for Azure OpenAI Service and authorization to access API keys
+- SAP S/4HANA Cloud ABAP environment (aka.
+Embedded Steampunk) 2022 or higher
+- SAP Authorization to create ABAP artifacts
+- Eclipse with ABAP Development Tools (ADT) installed (quest 1 leads you through the installation process)
+- Access to any Copilot experience using GPT (Bing, Azure AI Studio, ChatGPT, ...) for fine-tuning your prompt

 ## 🧙🏾‍♀️Epic Quests

 Our journey will start from SAP S/4HANA Cloud ABAP environment (aka.
 Embedded Steampunk) but your learnings will be applicable to BTP ABAP environment too.
 Also the ABAP SDKs used are usable with classic ABAP as well.